Dino Beganovic: Formula One

+Beganovic continued to make free practice appearance in with Ferrari, participating at the Barcelona-Catalunya and Austrian Grands Prix, finishing ninth in the latter session.

 Formula E

 In July 2025, Beganovic sampled a Formula E car for the first time at the Tempelhof Airport Street Circuit, driving for Mahindra Racing during the Formula E Berlin rookie test, finishing fifth in the morning session.

 Personal life

 Beganovic was born in Linköping, Sweden.
 His parents, Fikret and Mirnesa emigrated to Sweden from Zenica, Bosnia and Herzegovina before he was born.
 He has a younger brother, Emir, who plays football for Åtvidabergs FF.
 At home, the family spoke Bosnian, and during his childhood he frequently visited his grandmother in Zenica.
 Due to the demands of his racing career, his visits to Bosnia and Herzegovina have become less frequent in recent years.

-His interest in speed and motorsport developed at an early age.
+Beganovic's interest in speed and motorsport developed at an early age.
 His father, a mechanic at Volvo, introduced him to Formula One, which they frequently watched together on television.
 As a child he considered Ferrari his favourite team.

-He was given the opportunity to try karting through a national program that visited schools across Sweden, including his hometown of Linköping.
+Beganovic was given the opportunity to try karting through a national program that visited schools across Sweden, including his hometown of Linköping.
 After his first experience, the family purchased a used go-kart, and he began practicing regularly.

 In addition to his native Swedish and Bosnian languages, Beganovic also speaks English and Italian.

 In May 2023, Beganovic hit a motorcycle at an intersection while driving in Örebro.
-The motorcycle rider sustained serious injuries, breaking his neck, back, leg and collarbone, and was confined to a wheelchair for three months.
+The motorcycle rider sustained serious injuries, breaking his neck, back, leg and collarbone, and used a wheelchair for three months.
 A court later ruled that Beganovic caused the accident and convicted him of causing bodily harm, for which he was fined SEK 16,000 and ordered to pay damages of SEK 8,400.